ranranrunforit/ranranrunforit.github.io/_projects/project-16.md

 classification, language or code translation, code generation, and code documentation or reasoning.

-When prompt engineering, you will start by choosing a model.
-Prompts might need to be optimized for your specific model, regardless of whether you use Gemini language models in Vertex AI, GPT, Claude, or an open source model like Gemma or LLaMA.

 Besides the prompt, you will also need to tinker with the various configurations of a LLM.

 # LLM output configuration